CAN YOU FREEZE DRY CANNABIS?

 We are happy to offer financing options for Cryo Cure cannabis curing machines.
 Financing is provided by Leasing Innovations Inc. Fill out the Cryo Cure financing interest form to request more information.

-FAQ ABOUT CRYO CURE AND EXTRACTION
+FAQ ABOUT EXTRACTION WITH CRYO CURE LIVE RESIN FLOWER

 Can you use Cryo Cure machines for hemp?